cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 };
 ```

-This assumes that your require.js configuration is in the same directory as your Gruntfile (which it is for this example, but may not be in your case).
+This assumes that your RequireJS configuration is in the same directory as your Gruntfile (which it is for this example, but may not be in your case).

 #### Putting It Together: